LaMMMy/blogfiles/BizTalk_SendPort_ClientCerts.md

 ![endpoint_ID](/blog/img/endpoint_ID.jpg "endpoint_ID")

-**(General) Section:** This is the section that deals with Service you are trying to send to and it's identity
+**(General) Section:** This is the section that deals with Service you are trying to send to and it's identity, or what is the identity you are expecting this endpoint to present?
+You can say you're expecting a certain DNS, Service Principle Name or even Server SSL Certificate.

-**Certificate Reference:** This is the section that allows you to input the client certificate
+**Certificate Reference:** This is the section that allows you to input the client certificate.
+Notice I choose to find the certificate from the local machine store by thumbprint (which is a hex value you can get by viewing the details of a client cert).
+You can choose any of the [x509FindType enumeration values](http://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.x509findtype(v=vs.110).aspx "x509FindType enumeration values").

 **NOTE:** if you fill out the Certificate Reference section, you also MUST fill out one of the textboxes in the (General) section, without it, the send port will fail the SSL/TLS security negotiation for the service's domain...even though the Address (URI) is specified in the Endpoint Address box on the *WCF-BasicHttp Transport Properties*.
 It seems that once you mess with the Endpoint Identity, you need to mess with it thoroughly.

-Once that identity dialog is completed, you click OK and then you'll notice some extra text on the *WCF-BasicHttp Transport* Properties dialog:
+Once that identity dialog is completed, you click OK and then you'll notice some extra XML displayed on the *WCF-BasicHttp Transport* Properties dialog:

 ![endpoint_ID2](/blog/img/endpoint_ID2.jpg "endpoint_ID2")